ezEngine/docs-src/pages/docs/animation/paths/path-component.md

-# Path Component
+# Path Shape Component

-The *path component* is used to set up path shapes.
+This component is used to set up path shapes.
 Other components, such as the [follow path component](follow-path-component.md) can then use the path shape to animate objects or to build geometry.

 <video src="media/path-component.webm" width="800" height="600" autoplay loop></video>

-## How to Configure a Path
+## How to Configure a Path Shape

 1. Add a [game object](../../runtime/world/game-objects.md) and attach a *path component* to it.
 1. Add several game objects as child objects (at least three)